 The purpose of the Corn Hybrid Performance Tests is to evaluate various corn hybrids for grain yield and other important agronomic characteristics.
 Results of the test can assist farmers in selecting hybrids best suited to their operation.

-Starch digestibility data will be available at a later date at 4 locations.
+Starch digestibility data is also available at 4 locations.
 This starch digestibility test differs from the "Starch" column in the report.
-The Starch % will still be posted, but an additional column labeled "IVSD" (In-Vitro Starch Digestibility) will signify starch digestibility.
+The Starch % will still be posted, but an 4 additional spreadsheets labeled "IVSD" (In-Vitro Starch Digestibility) will have a starch digestibility column.
 This test is performed using wet chemistry, instead of NIR, run at a 4 hr incubation period at a 1 mm grind.

 Below is a "story" of uNDF240, written by Cargill nutritionist and PDMP committee member, Chris Canale.

 Our corn hybrid evaluation reports now contain an new forage quality parameter called uNDF240.
 We developed a few questions below to share some of the potential of this new measurement.